kanje/my-swe-principles/README.md

 # My Software Engineering Principles

-These is my personal view on how to do software development.
+This is my personal view on how to do software development.

 I have created this page to express what I expect from software projects, how I approach software engineering and let others know what to expect from me.